 It is 2 am on an unpleasantly warm but predictably unnerving autumn night.
 The Santa Ana winds are roaring through the hills and valleys of Southern California.
 Throughout Los Angeles, residents are on edge.
 It is not the wind that they are afraid of, even though it does have a role to play.
 It is fire.
-Angelenos are used to this threat, but now the danger has never felt so close and so extreme.
+Angelenos are used to this threat, but now the danger has never felt so extreme and it’s putting our chaparral ecosystem at risk.

 While the threat of fire looms over the lives of so many here in Southern California — we have our emergency kits ready to go, our evacuation routes practiced and memorized — one thing that is not so widely known is how fire here is unique.
 The circumstance of fires in Southern California is far removed from the picture of overgrown and dying forests.
 Our Mediterranean climate isn’t home to pines and cedars, but to chaparral and coastal sage.
 Unlike the pine forests to our north, whose natural cycles promote small but frequent fires, our chaparral ecosystem has evolved to have a longer fire cycle — one that is driven by wind and drought, not density and overgrowth.